 On today's adventure you'll journey into the Great Indian Desert to the remote city of Bikaner, where ornate Junagarh Fort dominates the snaking streets of its old city.
 Step behind the Fort's high walls to explore the pavilions and palaces, then enjoy a fascinating visit to a camel-breeding farm.
 This evening, you'll travel further into the desert to a camp that sits among the towering sand dunes.
 Enjoy a roller-coaster tour down the dunes, marvel at the dazzling sunset and enjoy an unforgettable dinner under a starlit desert sky.
 You'll then return to the hotel at the end of this very special evening.

 Continue your journey through the desert, as you travel along an ancient trading route past small market towns and resplendent havelis built by wealthy traders.
 You'll spend a night at the Alsisar Mahal heritage hotel, which boasts decorated arcades, frescoes and tranquil courtyards.
 Settle in, then enjoy a glass of champagne while listening to a talk from a local historian, who will shed light on the story behind the opulent Shekhawati havelis.

-On the last leg of this wonderful journey you'll travel back to the Aravali Hills, where you'll be spending two nights at Vanaashrya tented resort, which sits immersed in beautiful jungle scenery.
-Upon arrival, rest and relax, and settle into your well-appointed, air-conditioned tent.
+On the last leg of this wonderful journey you'll travel back towards the Aravali Hills, with an included lunch en route at the ornate Shahpura Haveli.
+You'll be spending two nights at Vanaashrya Resort, which sits immersed in beautiful jungle scenery.
+Upon arrival, rest and relax, and settle into your well-appointed, air-conditioned cottage.